 - Toko Baru is one of those lunch/dinner places where you will find it hard to just go once while you’re in Antigua.
 The baskets of falafel (veggie option), chicken, pork with potatoes, lettuce and rice or pitta are next level middle eastern food, not to mention the generous portion of garlic dip.
 I haven’t heard anyone say a negative word about Toko Baru - it’s a must.

 - Fat Cat Coffee House is great little café to relax in and maybe do your Spanish homework.
 It has real coffee too!

 - Central Park Pizzeria is the best slice of real New York style pizza.
 They make their dough and sauce all from scratch, and complete their pizzas with a garlic butter finish.
 It is absolutely delicious!
 And they deliver!

-The GOD’S CHILD Project is a non-denominational organisation that works with children and families in extreme poverty to provide essential care that they are lacking.
+The GOD’S CHILD Project is an organisation that works with children and families in extreme poverty to provide essential care that they are lacking.
 In addition, The GOD’S CHILD Project’s Institute for Trafficked, Exploited, & Missing Persons (ITEMP) attempts to prevent and rescue persons affected by human trafficking.

 A message from the GOD’S CHILD Project: